 Denim, 'ripped/slashed' items, those with slogans, spaghetti straps, low cut tops/dresses are not suitable and should not be worn.
-Thick leggings with long tops are acceptable.

 Consideration should be given to the type of footwear worn.
-Staff maybe required to support with moving and handling tasks and should therefore wear, flat closed toe shoes.
-Flip-flops, strappy sandals, Crocs or high stiletto heels are not suitable.
+Staff maybe required to support with moving and handling tasks and should therefore wear, flat closed toe shoes with a back around the heel.
+Flip-flops, strappy sandals, or high stiletto heels are not suitable.